 The life changer was: watching her die from it and then learning how to live without her.

-My latest obsession: is researching ways I can help my daughter, learning about local special needs support and connecting with other working moms who have special needs kids.
+My latest obsession: is researching ways I can help my daughter, learning about local special needs support and connecting with other moms who have special needs kids.
+My focus on supporting my daughter led me on a pretty amazing inclusive playground journey you should check out!

 Hear what other moms are saying!